dslm4515/CMLFS/README.md

 <li>Test for C++11/14 fails without error when testing stage0 & stage1 LLVM's.
 Likely test needs updating</li>
 <li>Cannot build LLVM all at once.
 Have to build just LLVM-base, clang, and lld first... then use it to build the runtimes and then rebuild LLVM-base, clang, and lld to compile against just built runtimes.</li>
 <li> mussel cannot be reliably built by a system's clang.
 For now, use GCC.
 Not sure if just an isolated issue with my system or not.
 Will need to verify on a MLFS system with LLVM as secondary system compiler.</li>
+<li>Stage 1 LLVM fails to cross-build as it may appear just built binaries during build attempts to run on host </li>
+<li>Cross-GCC (built by mussel) has collect2 that cannot find linkers when cross-gcc is passed -fuse-ld=lld</li>
 </ul>

 ## Change log

 <ul>
+<li>4.0.1.e: 1st attempt to cross-compile CMLFS with non-similar host & target CPU architechtures</li>
 <li>4.0.1: Upgraded to LLVM 17.0.6.
 Updated build method for cross-compiling.
 Stage 2 LLVM no longer needs a rebuild.</li>
 <li>4.0.0: Upgraded to LLVM 17.0.5 </li>
 <li>3.0.0: Upgraded to LLVM-15.0.6. cgnutools is now bootstrapped with mussel.
 Replaced binutils with elftoolchain.
 Most of llvmtools will be build under chroot to avoid contamination from host. </li>